Helen Hastie

-Helen Hastie is a professor in Computer Science at Heriot-Watt University,Edinburgh and a RAEng/Leverhulme Trust Senior Research Fellow.
+Helen Hastie is the Head of the School of Informatics of the University of Edinburgh and a RAEng/Leverhulme Trust Senior Research Fellow.
 She specialises in Human-Robot Interaction and Multimodal interfaces.
 Hastie has undertaken projects such as AI personal assistants for remote robots, autonomous systems and spoken dialogue systems for sectors in defence and energy.
 She is a Fellow of the Royal Society of Edinburgh.

 Education

 In 1995, Hastie graduated with a M.A. in Linguistics from the University of Edinburgh.
-Following this in 1996 she graduated with M.S. in Computational Linguistics from Georgetown University.
+Following this in 1996 she graduated with MS in Computational Linguistics from Georgetown University.

-Additionally in 2000, Hastie graduated from the University of Edinburgh with a Ph.D. in "Modelling Prosodic and Dialogue Information for Automatic Speech Recognition".
+Additionally in 2000, Hastie graduated from the University of Edinburgh with a PhD. in "Modelling Prosodic and Dialogue Information for Automatic Speech Recognition".
 Furthermore, in 2013 Hastie graduated with a PGCAP (Postgraduate Certificate in Academic Practice) from Heriot-Watt University.

 Career

 In 1997, Hastie joined The University of Edinburgh as a research associate and tutor in which she taught modules such as Interaction Design, Web Design and Databases and Research Methods.

 During 2001, Hastie joined AT&T Research Laboratories as a research associate before leaving in 2002 to become the lead engineering member for Lockheed Martin's Advanced Technology laboratories, where in 2005 she was promoted to senior member.

 In January 2008, Hastie became a research fellow for the department of informatics for the University of Edinburgh.

 During 2009, Hastie joined Heriot-Watt University as an associate professor in computer science, where she was promoted to lecturer in October 2013 and still an active lecturer.

 In September 2022, serving as the academic lead, Hastie aided in opening the Heriot-Watt University's National Robotarium.
 Based in Edinburgh, the centre worth 22.4m GBP, was built for the focus of robotics and artificial intelligence research.
 The center is the largest applied research facility for robotics and AI systems in the UK.

+In May 2023, she was appointed as the new Head of the School of Informatics of the University of Edinburgh, taking over from Professor Jane Hillston in August of that same year.